bentoml/BentoML/docs/source/guides/scheduling.rst

                resources:
                  cpu: 4

-Under multi-threading mode, the following configuration will spawn 2 workers with 4 threads each:
+When running in multi-threading mode, the following configuration will create 2 workers with 4 threads each.
+However, if multi-threading is not supported, it will instead create 8 workers by multiplying 2 and 4.

 .. tab-set::